MathiildaS/pie-render/docs/testrapport.md

-### Test report
+# Test report
-The project has been thoroughly tested using both manual and automated tests.
+The project has been tested using both manual and automated tests.
-Manual testing was carried out through a test application that verifies individual classes (DrawPie, ConvertInput, StylePie, PieBoundaries and PieMeter) as well as their combined behaviour.

-Automated tests are implemented using Jest and covering key functionality and verifying that methods return the expected results during various scenarios.
+The manual tests verifies the functionality in all individual classes.
+The automates tests verifies the functionality of the PieRender class that combines the functionalities together.

+Click here to see a guide for manual testing.

 ## Manual tests - Results